mesonbuild/meson/docs/markdown/Running-Meson.md

 There are two different ways of invoking Meson.
 First, you can run it directly from the source tree with the command `/path/to/source/meson.py`.
-Meson may also be installed in which case the command is simply `meson`.
+Second, Meson may also be installed in which case the command is simply `meson`.
 In this manual we only use the latter format for simplicity.